Roosterbear/tips/apuntes/web_css.md

   gap: 1rem;
 }
 ```
->gap is the space between elements
+> Gap is the space between elements

-* We need at least a child element.
+> __We need at least a child element__

-__2.- We need to add the direction at that container with flex-direction:__ <br/>
+2. We need to add the direction at that container with flex-direction:

 ```css
 .container{